MateuszKubuszok/SBTScalaMultiproject2.g8/README.md

    `IntegrationTest`/`FunctionalTest`/`Test` respectively,
  * some additional plugins I finding useful: coursier, sbt-revolver, sbt-lock, sbt-git, sbt-assembly.

+## Usage

+Run `sbt new MateuszKubuszok/SBTScalaMultiproject2.g8` and fill the attributes:

+ * `name` - name used to describe the root project, scalariform config and tmux session started by `scripts/start-tmux.sh`,
+ * `about` - description of a root project,
+ * `organization` - organization name used in Maven/Ivy artefact naming,
+ * `package` - name of a root package that each module will be a subpackage of.

 ## Customization

 Start with changing module namespace to your own both inside Scala files as well as in `project/Settings.scala`.
 Make